What Are Hemorrhoids?

 - Lasting constipation or diarrhea

-You will not always know if you have hemorrhoids, particularly the internal variety.
-These are common symptoms:\
+You will not always know if you have hemorrhoids.
+Below are some common symptoms that you should notify your doctor of:

-- Moist pink (possibly purple or blue, too) bumps around the edge of your anus
+- Moist pink (possibly purple or blue) bumps around the edge of your anus.